rcorrei4/aliscript/README.md

 ## Run

-Before running the script place your ChromeDriver directory on PATH variable and the SLASH IT promotion link on driver.get().
+Before running the script got to alibotp.py and place your ChromeDriver directory on PATH variable and the SLASH IT promotion link on driver.get().

 ~~~python3
 python3 alibot.py